November 2024 - Food for the Brain

 So we want people to both measure their Glutathione Index and complete our validated Cognitive Function Test along with the follow-on Dementia Risk Index questionnaire, which calculates an ‘antioxidant’ domain score.

-This will help us carry out new research and track these against the person’s blood level of Glutathione Index, enabling us to establish what an optimal level is.
+As a result of our research where we have tracked these against the person’s blood level of Glutathione Index, enabling us to establish what an optimal level is.
 This means those boundaries, which we show in colours from green (good), yellow (OK), orange (not good), red (bad) will evolve and become more accurate thanks to you and people like you.

 This is unique and vital research funded by the people for the people – Citizen Scientists.